liip/LiipImagineBundle/Resources/doc/data-loader/stream.rst

 -----

 Now you are ready to use the ``AwsS3Resolver`` by configuring the bundle.
-The following example will configure the resolver is default.
+The following example will configure the resolver as default.

 .. code-block:: yaml